PDLT-University-of-York/test-split-site/docs/ultra/enrol-cohort.md

     5. Note the username which will appear as something like ‘group.people.dept_00##.atree_##’

 ## Further Help
-The error "**No results found.
-Check the spelling and try again.**" can mean a few things:

 * View our [Ultra and other tools help pages](https://vle-support.york.ac.uk/).
 * See our ["Introduction to Learning Technologies" Help Pages](https://subjectguides.york.ac.uk/learning-tech)
 * [Contact Us, the Digital Education Team](https://elearningyork.wordpress.com/contact/).